-SCAC stocks textbooks for college courses, as well as school supplies, SCAC memorabilia, local souvenirs, and a small collection of everyday necessities.
+SCAC stocks textbooks for SCAC courses, as well as school supplies, SCAC memorabilia, local souvenirs, and a small collection of everyday necessities.
 Students should check with their instructors and on the course syllabus for the required textbooks and materials needed for classes.
+SCAC mails textbooks to students who live outside of the area, after students fill out a textbook request form.
+SCAC students taking courses taught by TOCC faculty should fill out TOCC's book request form to request those textbooks.